MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 ## Configure CMake settings for Linux

 A CMakeSettings.json file in a CMake Linux project can specify all the properties listed in [Customize CMake settings](../ide/customize-cmake-settings.md), plus additional properties that control the build settings on the remote Linux machine.
 To change the default CMake settings, choose **CMake | Change CMake Settings | CMakeLists.txt** from the main menu, or right-click CMakeSettings.txt in **Solution Explorer** and choose **Change CMake Settings**.
 Visual Studio then creates a new `CMakeSettings.json` file in your root project folder.
+You can open the file using the **CMake Settings** editor or modify the file directly.

 The following example shows the default configuration for Linux-Debug based on the previous code example:

 ```json
 {